-During the last five years, Mr. Stephen has been the Chair and Chief Executive Officer of Stephen Capital Inc. a financial advisory firm and Chairman and Chief Executive Officer, Stonecrest Capital Inc. He has served as a director of the Company since 2002.
+During the last five years, Mr. Stephen has been the Chair and Chief Executive Officer of Stephen Capital Inc. a financial advisory firm and Chairman and Chief Executive Officer, Stonecrest Capital Inc. He has served

 Eric Stevenson, Toronto, Ontario

 During the last five years, Mr. Stevenson has been a Director of Perseverance Marine Holdings, an international shipping investment firm, and a principal of Alliance Maritime Ship Management.
 He has served as a director of the Company since 2013.